sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_linux_kernel_modules.md

 ## Standard location for kernel modules

-Modules are located in the /lib/modules/<kernel version> direcory of the rootfs by default
+Modules are located in the /lib/modules/<kernel version> directory of the rootfs by default

 to check them: